analysis-tools-dev/static-analysis/README.md

 * [Findbugs](https://github.com/findbugsproject/findbugs) - FindBugs is a program to find bugs in Java programs.
 It looks for patterns are likely to be errors.
 * [Hopper](https://github.com/cuplv/hopper) - A static analysis tool written in scala for languages that run on JVM
 * [HuntBugs](https://github.com/amaembo/huntbugs) - Bytecode static analyzer tool based on Procyon Compiler Tools aimed to supersede FindBugs.
+* [JArchitect](https://www.jarchitect.com) :copyright: - Measure, query and visualize your code and avoid unexpected issues, technical debt and complexity.
 * [NullAway](https://github.com/uber/NullAway) - Type-based null-pointer checker with low build-time overhead; an [Error Prone](http://errorprone.info/) plugin
 * [OWASP Dependency Check](https://www.owasp.org/index.php/OWASP_Dependency_Check) - Checks dependencies for known, publicly disclosed, vulnerabilities.
 * [Spoon](https://github.com/INRIA/spoon) - Library to write your own static analyses and architectural rule checkers for Java.
 Can be integrated in Maven and Gradle.